emerge-lang/compiler/llvm-backend/README.md

 #### Nulling weak references

-When the last strong reference to an object is to be dropped, all the weak references have to be null-ed before the object is actually touched for finalization.
+When the last strong reference to an object is to be finalized, all the weak references have to be null-ed before the object is actually touched for finalization.
 To achieve this, there are backwards references from the object to all `Weak`s pointing to it, so this is trivially possible.